 Alzheimer’s disease is a growing public health crisis in Kentucky.
-The impact of Alzheimer’s will continue to rise and the numbers in Kentucky are escalating.
+The impact of Alzheimer’s is projected to rise, and the most recent data show:

-- 71,000 people aged 65 and older living with Alzheimer’s in Kentucky.
+- 75,000 people aged 65 and older are living with Alzheimer’s in Kentucky.

-- 272,000 family caregivers bear the burden of the disease in Kentucky.
+- 157,000 family caregivers bear the burden of the disease in Kentucky.

-- 310 million hours of unpaid care provided by Alzheimer’s caregivers.
+- 302 million hours of unpaid care provided by Alzheimer’s caregivers.

-- $3.9 billion is the value of the unpaid care.
+- $4.8 billion is the value of the unpaid care.

-- $721 million is the cost of Alzheimer’s to the state Medicaid program.
+- $803 million is the cost of Alzheimer’s to the state Medicaid program.

 These numbers show that a public health approach is necessary to lessen the burden and enhance the quality of life for those living with cognitive impairment and their families.

 Learn more about Kentucky: Alzheimer’s Statistics (PDF), Cognitive Decline (PDF), Dementia Caregiving (PDF), Risk Factors (PDF), County-Level Alzheimer's Prevalence (PDF)

 Tribes in your state